obspy/obspy/trunk/misc/docs/source/tutorial/obspyDMT.rst

 if you take away the option "--test '20'", the default values could result in a huge amount of requests.
 This option set the code to send "20" requests to IRIS and ArcLink which is suitable for testing.

 When the job starts, a folder called "obspyDMT-data" will be created in "$HOME/obspyDMT" and the data will be organized there.
-(Please refer to the "Folder Structure" section)
+(Please refer to the `Folder Structure`_ section)

 Example 2: by adding flags to the above command, one can change the default values and add/remove functionalities of the code.
 As an example, the following commands show how to get all the waveforms, response files and metadata of "BHZ" channels available in "TA" network with station names start with "Z" for the great Tohoku-oki earthquake of magnitude Mw 9.0: